KSFR

-KSFR-FM is a broadcast radio station licensed to White Rock, New Mexico, and serving the Santa Fe area broadcasting on 101.1 FM.

-KSFR is Santa Fe, New Mexico's community/public radio station.
+KSFR is a broadcast radio station licensed to White Rock, New Mexico, and serving the Santa Fe area broadcasting on 101.1 FM.
+KSFR is Santa Fe's community/public radio station.
 It is owned by the Santa Fe Community College and managed by the 501(c)(3) non-profit Northern New Mexico Radio Foundation.

-The station features a wide variety of locally-produced music, news and talk shows, as well as programming from the BBC, Democracy Now, and other national programs.
+The station features a wide variety of locally-produced music, news and talk shows, as well as programming from the BBC World Service, Democracy Now!, and other national programs.
 KSFR's news team won the Associated Press' "New Mexico Station of the Year" award in 2004, 2005, and 2006.
 In 2015, the New Mexico Broadcasters Association named KSFR "Best Radio Station" in a large market.

 The station originally broadcast at 90.7 FM.
 In July 2007, KSFR moved to 101.1 FM, becoming one of a handful of public radio stations nationally whose frequency is outside of the assigned spectrum for non-commercial stations (88-91 FM).